 Think of marketing as a funnel where you attract a wide net of people to your website and slowly incentivize them to become more interested in your offerings.
 With this model in mind, marketing represents only the beginning of the funnel, the “top of the funnel” as it’s known.

-There’s something more important that happens at the end of the funnel (i.e., after someone make a purchase), something that, if done right, can help you increase your revenue substantially.
+There’s something more important that happens at the end of the funnel (i.e. after someone make a purchase), and what happens can help you increase your revenue substantially.
 It’s called retention.